Best time to visit Thailand

 By Ian Packham

-Thailand’s climate is complex, making trip planning tricky.
+A. Thailand’s climate is complex, making trip planning tricky.
 When the sun is shining on the beaches of the west coast, it’s likely to be pouring with rain on the east coast.
 The climate in the capital, Bangkok, is quite different, with a period of extreme heat and another of possible floods which you may want to avoid.
-The north is different again, with much cooler winters.
+The north is different again, with cool winters and wet summers.

 If that sounds like bad news, don’t be deterred, because Thailand is one of the world’s most exciting and friendly destinations, and whenever you visit, you’ll be able to find great weather somewhere.